NO FEES unless you win.

 Accidents are often physically debilitating and emotionally traumatizing.
 However, insurance representatives are typically more focused on reducing their company’s liability rather than addressing your specific problems.
 This is why you need an expert to handle your claim without costing you anything out of pocket.
 At Behzadi Law Offices, our goal is to provide you individualized guidance through the process while successfully compensating you for your injuries.

-Should you require it, we can refer you to qualified medical specialists who can not only help you recover, but who understand legal standards in determining causation for every type of traumatic injury.
+Should you require it, we can refer you to qualified medical specialists who can not only help you recover with but who understand legal standards in determining causation for every type of traumatic injury.
 We can help you process the claim through your health insurance and provide you more choices instead of simply signing enforceable liens to pay the medical provider.
 We can also refer you to body shops that properly assess the property damage to your vehicle should the at fault driver’s insurance company fail to adequately compensate you.

 Most importantly, when it comes to negotiating with an adjuster, your attorney has the experience to maximize your claim as he has not only prosecuted but also defended multi-million dollar claims over the course of his career.
 This means he has the knowledge to anticipate the insurance company’s next move.
 If necessary to enforce your rights, he has the expertise to go to trial.
 A to Z, Behzadi Law Offices has your entire claim covered.